- IONS Leaders

 How Can I Get Involved in a Local Community Group?

 Nearly 200 local IONS Community Groups now exist around the world.
 These groups are self-organizing and self-directing, and most are open both to members and nonmembers.
 A list of current group coordinators can be found at our Global Directory of Community Groups.
-Anyone interested in forming a local community group is encouraged to contact Rose Welch at IONS or go to Starting a Group.
+Anyone interested in forming a local community group is encouraged to contact Cathy Coleman at IONS or go to Starting a Group.

 How Do I Find out My Membership Status?